hmcts/ccd-docker/PostgresV11.md

-# V11 postgres migration steps
+# Postgres v11 migration steps

-##  Pull latest ccd docker
+##  Pull latest ccd-docker
-* Make sure all micro-services running the same branch, for instance: 'develop'
+* Make sure all micro-services are running the same branch, for instance: 'develop'
-* Start ccd docker and make sure that the new container ccd-shared-database-v11 is up and running.
+* Uncomment the ccd-shared-database-v11 section in the backend.yml
-* Uncomment ccd-shared-database-v11 section in the backend.yml
+* Start ccd-docker and make sure that the new container ccd-shared-database-v11 is up and running.

 ````
   ccd-shared-database-v11:
     build: ../database-v11